ajinkya-jutsu/connect-wallet-button/README.md

 # connect-wallet-button
 It shows how the 'Connect Wallet' button work.
+Basically integrating Web3 with metamask.